OWASP/www-policy/operational/signatory2.md

 ---

-title: Signatory Version 2 (WIP)
+title: Signatory
 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure

 ---

-Adopted by the Board of Directors 24-Mar-2020
+Version 2.0, Adopted by the Board of Directors 24-Mar-2020

 ## Financial and Spending Authority